Guide to Tasmanian walking

 By Jennifer Ennion

 Slow it down, put one foot in front of the other and breathe in some of the freshest air on the planet.
 Tasmanian walking tracks traverse the epic, ancient and transforming wilderness of our southernmost state, and their quality attracts walkers from all over the world.
-Almost half of Tasmania is protected within national parks and reserves and 20 per cent is World Heritage-listed.
+Almost 60 per cent of Tasmania is protected within national parks and reserves and 20 per cent of this is World Heritage-listed.
 The 19 national parks are crisscrossed with trails to suit every level.
-Long and short, gentle and giant, there are some wonderful Tasmanian walks to take you away from it all.
+Long and short, gentle and giant, from mountains to coast, there are some wonderful Tasmanian walks to take you away from it all.

-- Tackle the new and exciting Three Capes Track
+- Take on Tasmania's newest trail, the Three Capes Track

 - Sleep in a luxury camp in Mount William National Park